camunda-community-hub/connector-sdk-nodejs/connector-runtime-worker/README.md

 Put your Camunda 8 Connection credentials in the environment.
 The runtime uses the ZBClient zero-conf constructor.

+Set the environment variable `LOG_LEVEL=INFO` to get console logging.
+In a future release the log provider will become injectable.

-## Mount your connectors into a Docker image
+## Option 2: Mount your connectors into a Docker image

-You can use a Docker image to run your connectors.
+You can use a Docker image of the Connector Runtime to run your connectors.

 - Create a directory for the connectors, and initialise a `package.json`: